GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 ## Define rules for activating the extension {: #activate_pages }

-The [declarativeContent][api-declarativecontent] API allows you to enable and disable the action based on the current URL being shown.
+The [declarativeContent][api-declarativecontent] API allows you to enable and disable the action based on the current URL being shown and the CSS selectors its content matches.

-When an extension is disabled, the icon will be greyscale.
-If the user clicks on the action icon, they will see the extension's context menu.
+When an extension is disabled, the icon is grayscaled.
+If the user clicks on the action icon while disabled, the extension's context menu will appear.

 <figure>
 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/hlYsQJPFsF7WBAjJZ6DS.png",
-alt="Clicked Disabled extension", width="252", height="180" %}
+alt="Clicked Disabled extension", width="252", height="180", class="screenshot"%}

 <figcaption>
     Disabled extension.
   </figcaption>
 </figure>

-See [Emulating pageActions with declarativeContent][docs-emulating-page-actions] to learn more.
+See [Emulating pageActions with declarativeContent][docs-emulating-page-actions] for an example on how to disable the action by default and use declarativeContent to enable the action on specific sites.

 ## Provide the extension icons